BatchClayderman/Inspired-Music/README.md

 This project stores the inspired music proposed by the Cloud-inspired Music Team, GooseBt Studio, Universe Organization.

-Link to this website to see more: [https://goosebt.com:9002/home.html](https://goosebt.com:9002/home.html)
+Please kindly link to [this website](https://goosebt.com:9002/home.html) to view more.

-Declarement: We do not own the video or audio files in the link.
+Declarement: We do not own the video or audio files.

+The OVE files are provided under the GPL-3.0 license.

 ---